Drniuben/drniuben.github.io/_pages/P6 activity.md

 ## Keynote Speeches in International Conferences and Academic Organizations

 * 2022.12, Invited Speech for 30th National Computer Information Management Conference (CIMC2022).
-* 2022.11, Invited Speech for Shenyang Ligong University.
+* 2022.12, Invited Speech for School of Automation and Electrical Engineering, Shenyang Ligong University.
 * 2022.11, Invited Speech for 5th Intelligent Manufacturing System Engineering Conference.
 * 2022.11, Invited Speech for School of Advanced Interdisciplinary Studies, Hunan University Of Technology and Business.
 * 2022.10, Invited Speech for School of Management, Hangzhou Dianzi University.